-Deep in the West African Sahel, that geographic belt between the Sahara desert to the north and the savanna to the south, thousands of refugees from Mali wait in the dust.
-Displaced by two years of conflict and battered by the vicious desert sun, they take shelter under makeshift tents of mats and plastic sheeting that get razed by every storm.
+Deep in the West African Sahel, thousands of refugees from Mali, displaced by two years of conflict, wait in the dust.
+Battered by the vicious desert sun, they shelter under makeshift tents of mats and plastic sheeting which get razed by every storm.

-In the sprawling refugee camp of Mentao in the remote northern region of the small landlocked country of Burkina Faso, its weary and frightened inhabitants are dreaming of home.
+In the sprawling refugee camp of Mentao in the remote northern region of Burkina Faso, its weary and frightened inhabitants are dreaming of home.

 The 12,000 refugees at the camp, some 30 miles from the Malian border, say they are stranded.
-They have fled the violence in their homeland only to run straight into famine, poverty, and disease, as the food crisis in the Sahel ravages Mali's tiny southern neighbor.
+They have fled the violence in their homeland only to run straight into [famine, poverty and disease](http:// http://ec.europa.eu/echo/files/aid/countries/factsheets/mali_en.pdf), as the food crisis in the Sahel ravages Mali's tiny southern neighbour.

 Burkina Faso is one of several Sahel countries deep in a years-long drought that has claimed thousands of lives and left millions battling for survival.
-This year, over 20 million people in the region are facing food insecurity, and 5 million children are malnourished.
-While the refugees receive aid including food rations from the UN High Commissioner for Refugees (UNHCR) and organizations such as ECHO, the European Commission's humanitarian agency, international help has dwindled in recent months.
+This year, over 20 million people in the region are facing food insecurity and five million children are malnourished.
+While the refugees receive aid including food rations from the UNHCR and organisations such as ECHO, the European Commission's humanitarian agency, international help has dwindled over the past months.
 "There is not enough medicine, there is not enough shelter, there is not a lot coming this year," said Ibrahim.
 "There is nothing to eat."

-In better times, they could venture outside the camp to buy extra food with their monthly aid allowance of 3,500 Central African Francs (about $7) per person.
+In better times, they could venture outside the camp to buy extra food with their monthly aid allowance of 3,500 Central African Francs (£4.76) per person.
 But as the local population struggles with drought and failed harvests, there is less and less produce to be found.

 "We go around in the villages looking for rice, millet, sorghum, and we don't find it.
 There is no feed for the animals," Ibrahim said.
 "The needs are everywhere."

 "The situation of the refugees is one of fear.
 There's some people who prefer to return home rather than stay," said Athadassa.
-They had left initially because they realized "certain colors" were being targeted, referring to the lighter skin of the Tuareg, a nomadic Berber people.
-Now those who were returning were falling victim to retaliation against "the wrongdoers—the Islamists and their associates."
+They had left initially because they had realised "certain colours" were being targeted, referring to the lighter skin of the Tuareg, a nomadic Berber people.
+Now those who were returning were falling victim to retaliation against "the wrong doers – the Islamists and their associates".

-Mali shot to the top of the international agenda in 2012 when Tuareg separatist rebels of the National Movement for the Liberation of Azawad (MNLA), backed by Islamist groups, seized control of the north and declared the region an independent country.
+Mali shot to the top of the international agenda in 2012 when Tuareg separatist rebels of the MNLA, backed by Islamist groups, seized control of the north and declared the independent country of Azawad.
 But as the Islamists began to impose their vision of a Sharia state, the uneasy alliance started to fracture.
-The MNLA separatists and the Islamists who had hijacked their rebellion turned on each other, and when France deployed troops in January 2013, the separatists realigned themselves with the international mission and their former government enemies to beat back the monster they had helped to unleash.
+The MNLA and the Islamists who had hijacked their rebellion turned on each other, and when France deployed troops in January 2013, the separatists realigned themselves with the international mission and their former government enemies to beat back the monster they had helped to unleash.

 A peace initiative was signed in Burkina Faso in June 2013.
 But clashes continued and the MNLA declared the ceasefire dead a few months later.